-- the evidence provided must be valid and attributable to the apprentice; the portfolio of evidence must contain a statement from the employer confirming this - the portfolio of evidence must be submitted to the EPAO at the gateway point the subject, title and scope of the work-based case study will be agreed between the employer and the EPAO at the gateway.
-The employer will ensure it has a real-life application and the EPAO will ensure it meets the requirements of the EPA (including suitable coverage of the KSBs assigned to this assessment method.
+- any employer contributions should focus on direct observation of evidence, for example witness statements, rather than opinions - the evidence provided must be valid and attributable to the apprentice; the portfolio of evidence must contain a statement from the employer confirming this - the portfolio of evidence must be submitted to the EPAO at the gateway point the subject, title and scope of the work-based case study will be agreed between the employer and the EPAO at the gateway.
+The employer will ensure it has a real-life application and the EPAO will ensure it meets the requirements of the EPA (including suitable coverage of the KSBs assigned to this assessment method).
 The EPAO should sign-off the work-based case study's subject, title and scope to confirm its suitability prior to the work-based case study commencing.